cfitzg4/QTM302W-Final/README.md

 The formatting of the data itself proved to be troublesome.
 While we did manage to clean the data enough to be usable for our intended analyses, we were unable to explore variation among age *and* race, ethnicity, and sex, which was our original objective.
 Moreover, our data is restricted purely to mortality, as our data set is compiled form death certificate information.
 While the death certificates do inform us as to the drug type responsible for mortality, these data do not specifically outline what the explicit cause of death is (e.g. stroke, cardiac arrest, aneurysm) which could have additional meaning when considering social determinants of health.
 These data are public use data and the resulting lack of restriction is likely why the data lacks granularity that would have been helpful in this analysis.

 ### Future Directions
-We hope do do more exploration, focusing on cultural meanings and influences for certain enthoracial and sex groups.
+We hope to do more exploration, focusing on cultural meanings and influences for certain enthoracial and sex groups.
 For example, access to medical care, which has been found to vary among different racial/ethnic groups could be contributing to variation in mortality.
-This is because opioid abuse often begins from prescribed usage per a medical professional.
-However, given that our data is from death certificates it is extremely difficult to ascertain how an individual ended up dying, as we can only see what drug is responsible for their death.
+This is because opioid abuse often begins from prescribed usage from a medical professional.
+However, given that our data is from death certificates it is extremely difficult to ascertain the circumstances around how an individual ended up dying, as we can only see what drug is responsible for their death.
 As such, a qualitative exploration with addicts would be a great way to understand the cultural influences that could be contributing to observed mortality trends.
-Qualitative inquiry would also overcome a limitation of the current data set, as we would be interacting with living participants as opposed to non-reactive data is less comprehensive
+Qualitative inquiry would also overcome a limitation of the current data set, as we would be interacting with living participants as opposed to non-reactive data is less comprehensive.

 ## Getting Started
 1. Clone this repository
-2. Open up the RMD file as an R Mardown file in RStudio and run the "R Set Up" section of code - these can be foud in the RStudio Folder
+2. Open up the RMD file as an R Mardown file in RStudio
-4. Ensure that the pathways and working directories are set appropriately, the "renv::snapshot()" should show where the relevent packages and data files were downloaded.
+4. Ensure that the pathways and working directories are set appropriately, running "renv::init()" and then "renv::snapshot()" should show allow the renv files and packages to download and show the current working directory
-5. All of the necessary files and packages should be within the renv file, which should be visible in the output pane
 6. Run the notebook, and make any adjustments to cater to specific inquiry as needed

 ## File Directory